-- ⇒ Receive Academic Advising according to their academic program at Ozarka AND their transfer school of choice - ⇒ Receive Career Guidance to help them choose a career that fits their skill and interest - ⇒ Tour 4 Year Colleges and Universities with our transfer specialist and are introduced to financial aid/ admissions staff and meet with advisors/ instructors of the area of degree - → Receive information regarding including eligibility requirements and award amount award amount award amount award amount

-Tran - ⇒ Are exposed to Cultural Enrichment Events/Activities.
+- ⇒ Receive Academic Advising according to their academic program at Ozarka AND their transfer school of choice - ⇒ Receive Career Guidance to help them choose a career that fits their skill and interest - ⇒ Tour 4 Year Colleges and Universities with our transfer specialist and are introduced to financial aid/ admissions staff and meet with advisors/ instructors of the area of degree - ⇒ Receive information regarding Transfer Scholarships including eligibility requirements and award amount - ⇒ Are exposed to Cultural Enrichment Events/Activities.
 Plays, Concerts, Riverboat Rides, Murder Mysteries! - ⇒ Improve their grades through Peer and Professional Tutoring offered both online and face-to-face settings.